noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 She’s a woman of about 160cm wearing a priest’s robe that clearly shows her body line, her green hair bundled up and flowing in front of her, and a gentle expression on her face...
-And most importantly, a chest that I think is as large as Lillywood-san’s .
+And most importantly, a chest that I think is as large as Lillywood-san’s.
 N-No, it’s extremely rude to look at someone’s breast right when we first met but...
 I guess I’m still a young adolescent man, and when they’re that big, I can’t help but look at them.